NickelousTex/LaunchDarklyLOS/README.md

 ### Extra Credit
 **Experimentation**
-Metric for clicks on the log call button [log-call-click](https://app.launchdarkly.com/projects/default/metrics/log_call_count/)
+Track user interactions with feature flags by leveraging metrics in LaunchDarkly.
+For example, monitor clicks on the Log Call Button using this metric:
+[log-call-click](https://app.launchdarkly.com/projects/default/metrics/log_call_count/)